iotexpert/middleware-ntshell/README.md

 static int usrcmd_printargs(int argc, char **argv);
 ```
 ### Add function to command table
 The command table is an array of structures.
-The sturcture contains the
+The structure contains:
 * A string of the command
 * A text description - used by help
 * A function pointer to the command